tomcritchlow/tomcritchlow.github.io/_posts/2017-07-18-the-consultants-grain.md

 subtitle: Why (their) culture eats (your) strategy for breakfast
 ---

-You would think that being a consultant is easy.
+You might think that being a consultant is easy.
 Clients hire you to help change their company in some way.
 You make some recommendations and provide some insights and then...

 The change rarely happens like you recommended.